Man Calls 911 to Try to Get a Ride to Hooters

 28-year-old Jonathan Clayton Hinkle of Brevard County experienced such a need to journey to the local breastaurant and wing emporium on Tuesday that, like a modern-day Odysseus, he called 911 to get a ride there.
 To convince the dispatcher it was urgent, he allegedly told them that his grandmother had a stroke in the parking lot; three hours into searching for his grandmother, deputies discovered that was not the case.

-According to the Orlando Sentinel, “deputies later found Hinkle at a Burger King helping his girlfriend with her vehicle” and arrested him for misusing 911.
+According to the Orlando Sentinel, “Deputies later found Hinkle at a Burger King helping his girlfriend with her vehicle,” and arrested him for misusing 911.

 He has since been released, and is free to continue his arduous quest.